hbctraining/DGE_workshop/lessons/06_functional_analysis.md

 ![cnetplot](../img/cnet.png)

-**NOTE:** You can color genes by foldchanges by adding an argument called `foldChange` with a vector of foldchanges corresponding to the `sig_genes` vector.
+**NOTE:** You can color genes by fold changes by adding an argument called `foldChange` with a vector of foldchanges corresponding to the `sig_genes` vector.
 Also, if you are interested in significant processes that are **not** among the top five, you can subset your `ego` dataset to only display these processes:

 ```r
 ego2 <- ego